 October 15, 1979 - MPR’s Nancy Fushan presents a sound portrait of the new Hennepin Center for the Arts, which is opening in downtown Minneapolis.
 Fushan interviews Carol Ann McKay, who is behind the renovation of building.
 The Hennepin Center for the Arts will hold ten arts organizations, including Cricket theatre and Minnesota Dance Theatre.

-October 24, 1979 - Writer William Burroughs, credited by some as the father of the beat generation, talks with Nancy Fushan.
-(Re-broadcast of 1978 author profile)
+October 24, 1979 - MPR’s Nancy Fushan talks with writer William Burroughs, whose credited by some as the father of the beat generation.
+Segment also includes Burroughs reading his work.

 October 26, 1979 - MPR’s Nancy Fushan interviews independent filmmaker Stan Brakhage, who discusses autobiographical filmmaking.